noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - The super keyword is used to call functions on an object's parent.
 - Abstract subclasses or mix-ins are templates for classes.
 An ECMAScript class can only have a single superclass, so multiple inheritance from tooling classes, for example, is not possible.
 The functionality must be provided by the superclass.
 - classes can be used as an expression as well as a statement
-  1. as an expression it returns a new class each time its evaluated (sort of like a factory)
+  - as an expression it returns a new class each time its evaluated (sort of like a factory)
 - the extends clause accepts arbitrary expressions that return classes or constructors

 #### Mixins

 - mixin: is really a subclass factory, parameterized by the superclass, which produces mixin applications
 - benefits of approach below: 0. the only difference between a mixin and a normal subclass is that a normal class has a fixed superclass, while a mixin definition doesnt (the mixin application does)
-  1. the definition of a class that may be applieed to different super classes.
+  - the definition of a class that may be applieed to different super classes.
-  2. mixin application: the application of a mixin definition to a specific superclass, producing a new subclass
+  - mixin application: the application of a mixin definition to a specific superclass, producing a new subclass
 - implementation features based on es6 classes
-  1. mixins are added to the prototype chain
+  - mixins are added to the prototype chain
-  2. mixins are applied without modifying existing objects
+  - mixins are applied without modifying existing objects
-  3. mixins do no magic, and dont define new semantics on top of the core language
+  - mixins do no magic, and dont define new semantics on top of the core language
-  4. superfoo property access works within mixins and subclasses
+  - superfoo property access works within mixins and subclasses
-  5. super() calls work in constructors
+  - super() calls work in constructors
-  6. mixins are able to extend other mixins
+  - mixins are able to extend other mixins
-  7. instanceof works
+  - instanceof works
-  8. mixins donot require library support and can be writtin in a universal style
+  - mixins donot require library support and can be writtin in a universal style
-  9. subclasses correctly override mixin methods which override superclass methods.
+  - subclasses correctly override mixin methods which override superclass methods.

 ### metaprogramming

-- metaprogrammaning: all about the underlying mechanics of the language, rather than “high level” data modelling or business logic.
+- metaprogrammaning: all about the underlying mechanics of the language, rather than “high level” data modeling or business logic.
 If programming can be described as “making programs”, meta-programming could be described as “making programs making programs”
   - Code Generation, aka eval & friends -
   - Reflection - finding out about and adjusting the structure and semantics of your application
     - Functions: